xiaoyang-sde/knowledge-base/docs/c-plus-plus-primer/04-function.md

 };
 ```

 The function pointer have the disadvantage of not being able to capture some context for lambda expression.
-It's adviced to use `std::function` unless there's a reason not to do so.
+It's advised to use `std::function` unless there's a reason not to do so.

 ## `std::bind` and `std::placeholder`